advatrix/interpreter/README.md

 ## Repo description

 ### Files
-**lexer.py**, **parser.py** - lexical and syntax analyzers, both build with Python Lex-Yacc.
-Receive program text, return syntax tree.
+**lexer.py**, **parser.py** - lexical and syntax analyzers, both are built with Python Lex-Yacc.
+The parser receives program text and returns a syntax tree, using the lexer.

 **interpreter.py** - an interpreter.
-Receives program text, map description, robot description and command line arguments (1 or 0 detecting if the program deals with robot or not).
+It receives program text, map description, robot description and command line arguments (1 or 0 detecting if the program deals with robot or not).
-Returns error log, robot and map description after interpreting.
+It returns error log, robot and map description after interpreting.

+**main.py** - the main file of the project.
+It receives 4 arguments:
+- name of the program text file
-**main.py** - the main file of a project.
-Receives 4 arguments - program text file, .json file with map and robot description, output file and command line arguments.
+- name of the .json file with map and the robot description
+- name of the output file
+- command line arguments.

-There are also some examples of programs and interpreting result: pathfinding program, inputs (map.json and map2.json) and outputs.
+There are also some examples of programs and interpreting result: pathfinding program, inputs (map.json and map2.json) and outputs, see **examples** folder.

 Unit tests are also written.